Senate votes to nix mask mandate for public transportation - NewsBreak

 Senators voted 57-40 on the resolution, which would reduce Centers for Disease Control and Prevention (CDC) requirements that most people wear masks on public transportation, including trains, airplanes and buses.

 Hassan, Kelly, Bennet and Cortez Masto are up for reelection in November.
-Sen. Mitt Romney (R-Utah), who is not, was the only GOP senator to vote against the resolution.Bill to make daylight saving time permanent passes Senate
+Sen. Mitt Romney , R-Utah, who is not, was the only GOP senator to vote against the resolution.TSA extending mask mandate on planes, public transit for additional month

 Despite the win for Paul, the resolution is likely to hit a wall in the House.
 It would also need to overcome a likely veto by President Biden .